09ubberboy90/telesim_isaac/README.md

 # Telesim for Isaac Sim

-Package for Telesim, a modular and plug and play teleoperation system, that can be used with any kind of robotic arms.
+Package for TeleSim, a modular and plug and play teleoperation system, that can be used with any kind of robotic arms.

 TODO: Insert Picture